datapartnership/egypt-economic-monitor/_sources/notebooks/social-inequality/README.md

 5. Facebook Future of Business Survey (2019-2021)
 6. Facebook Business Activity Trends (2020-2022)

-Each of these datasets and the methodology used to obtain this data has been elucidated in subsequent notebooks.
+Each of these datasets and the methodology used to obtain them are elucidated in subsequent notebooks (or "chapters").